Boxer (The National album): Certifications

+33 1/3 book

-In April 2022, Boxer became the subject of an entry in the 33⅓ book series (#162) released by Bloomsbury Publishing.
+In April 2022, Boxer became the subject of an entry in the 33 1/3 book series (#162) released by Bloomsbury Publishing.
 Authored by Ryan Pinkard, the oral history chronicles the band's first years leading up to the recording and release of Boxer, and features extensive original interviews with The National, Peter Katis, Carin Besser, and numerous others involved in the album.